graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/serialization.md

 }
 ```

-You can also configure the serialization and deserialization process to your needs
+You can also configure the serialization and deserialization process for your needs
 with either library, such as using case insensitive matching with `System.Text.Json`
 or enabling or disabling indenting on the serialized output.
 There are a number of
 other differences as well.